Hi Sir,

 Hi Rohit,

 It would be good to check if the same appointment letter has a clause for notice period, stating that on resigning the employee is supposed to serve a notice period.
 If there is a clause on serving the notice period, then this contradicts the clause that termination can happen without assigning any reason.
+This is because the appointment letter then becomes invalid, providing advantage to the company, but not to the employee who cannot leave whenever she/he wants to.

-In the US, there is the "at will employment" which provides the employer and the employee the benefit of ending their work relationship without any notice or reason, as long as there is no ground for discrimination or retaliation of any kind.
+In the US, there is the "at-will employment" which provides the employer and the employee the benefit of ending their work relationship without any notice or reason, as long as there is no ground for discrimination or retaliation of any kind.
 Under such arrangements, the company can terminate the employee's services anytime or the employee can leave the company anytime without serving any notice period.

-Now, if your appointment letter poses terms of at will employment, which is most unlikely in India, you can still provide evidence from the harassment you have suffered over the months, stating that your exit was part of a "constructive discharge" where an employee is made to feel uncomfortable in a hostile work environment finally resulting in exit.
+Now, if your appointment letter poses terms of at-will employment, which is most unlikely in India, you can still provide evidence from the harassment you have suffered over the months, stating that your exit was part of a "constructive discharge" where an employee is made to feel uncomfortable in a hostile work environment finally resulting in exit.

 From India, Bengaluru